iqbalyarkhan/old-website/content/2021-12-30--AWS-Auto-Scaling.md

 Now what do we do?
 The rule says add 15 instance between 80% and 100%.
 Do we add 15 more instances?
 NO! we add 5!
 Why 5 and not 15?
 Because we already have 10 coming in from warmup period and we need to get to 15.
 So we need to add 5 more!

+Let's say now that the warmup period is over and our 35 instances are up and running!

 ### Change 4

 **Say our average memory utilization (MU) moves DOWN from 90% to 45%.
 Currently we have 35 instances running**.

 This drop in MU happened because the warmup period expired and we have 35 instances that are running.
 We're currently in that range we like the most!
-40% to 60% memory utilization!
+40% to 60% memory utilization.
+We do nothing and leave the 35 instances up.

 ### Change 5